hetalian/hetalian/README.md

 <br>

-**i am 17 (18 in a few months)**. i have a lot of interests and think about them quite often......... i don't really play ponytown as much as i used to and will rarely approach anyone BUT i dont mind getting approached and possibly being friends especially if we have similar interests ........ **(^_−)☆**
+**i am 17 (18 in a few months)**. i have a lot of interests and think about them quite often......... i don't really play ponytown as much as i used to and will rarely approach anyone BUT i dont mind getting approached and possibly being friends especially if we have similar interests ........ **(^_−)☆** alssssssssooo i do. ship caname lolol i don't care about what you ship. block me if it bothers you that much or dont interact

 -------------------------------------------